-Concurrently with this initial public offering, an investor who in June and July 2018 purchased a total of 204,870 shares of our common stock will receive warrants to purchase our common stock in an amount equal to one-half the number of the common shares of our common stock originally purchased by such investor, or 102,435 shares, with an exercise price equal to the initial public offering price (the "Late IPO Warrants").
-The Late IPO Warrants will be exercisable at their holder's sole direction for a period of ten (10) years.
-The issuance of the Late IPO Warrants is a contractual obligation of the Company.
+In connection with our December 2020 initial public offering, an investor who in June and July 2018 purchased a total of 204,870 shares of our common stock received warrants to purchase our common stock in an amount equal to one-half the number of the common shares of our common stock originally purchased by such investor, or 102,435 shares, with an exercise price equal to \$10.00 per share, or the Late IPO Warrants.
+The Late IPO Warrants are exercisable at their holder's sole direction for a period of ten (10) years.